Andreas Andersson (footballer, born 1974): Milan

 Andersson was signed by Milan ahead of the 1997–98 Serie A season.
 He scored his only Serie A goal for Milan in a 1–0 win against Empoli F.C. on 5 October 1997.

 Newcastle United

-Andersson signed for Newcastle United in the English Premier League in January 1998.
+Andersson signed for Newcastle United in the English Premier League in January 1998 but missed several months with glandular fever then struggled to regain form.
 He played in the 1998 FA Cup Final, which Newcastle lost to Arsenal.

 AIK and retirement

 Andersson returned to Sweden in the summer of 1999, as AIK's most expensive signing ever ahead of their 1999–2000 UEFA Champions League campaign.
 He scored two goals against Arsenal during that Champions League season in a 2–3 group stage loss at Råsunda Stadium in Solna, Sweden.
 Injury problems caused him to retire on 1 August 2005, with Andersson looking to remain in football as a coach.

 International career

 Andersson made his full international debut for the Sweden national team on 25 February 1996 in a friendly game against Australia in Brisbane, in which he scored two goals.
 He scored his first competitive international goal in a 2–1 win against England in a UEFA Euro 2000 qualifying match, which ultimately helped Sweden qualify for UEFA Euro 2000.
 However, an injury to his cruciate ligament caused him to miss the tournament.

 On 5 September 2001, Andersson scored the decisive goal away against Turkey in a 2–1 victory, which meant that Sweden qualified for the 2002 FIFA World Cup the following summer.
 Andersson was used as a substitute in the tournament and nearly scored against Argentina, but his shot hit the cross bar.
 He played in all four games as Sweden was eliminated by Senegal in the second round.

 His last ever international appearance came in a UEFA Euro 2004 qualifying game against San Marino on 7 June 2003, before another knee injury ruled Andersson out of playing for Sweden at Euro 2004 and ultimately ended his international career.

 In total Andersson won 43 caps for Sweden, scoring 8 goals.